 Please follow "Leave No Trace" camping guidelines while camping with stock.

 Overnight boarding facilities, spot packing, and day rides are available from DNC Parks & Resorts at Yosemite (DNC) whose liveries are located within Yosemite National Park.
 Horse owners are responsible for making advance arrangements for overnight use and reservations are suggested for all services.
-Information may be obtained by calling DNC at 209-372-4386, or by visiting DNC's website.

 In the front country, privately owned stock may be kept overnight only in campgrounds with designated stock sites.